 2. Digital displays

-3. Self-checkout kiosks
+3. S-checkout kiosks

 Other retailers like Circle K and ampm have adopted a faster solution called Mashgin, where customers don’t need to scan each item— instead, the countertop uses artificial intelligence to identify products automatically, which, in turn, helps customers check out within a matter of seconds.